jkklee/enhanced-dual-master/README.md

 # enhanced-dual-master-with-keepalived
-this is a enhanced solution for mysql dual-master with keepalived which the goal is check the real available on active master and ensure the data consistency of dual-master in the process of failover
+enhanced solution for mysql dual-master with keepalived,which goal is check the real available on active master and ensure the data consistency at the process of dual-master failover